 Before the war had even ended, public opinion in Britain had swung against the distraction and expense of empire.
 Winston Churchill's party was voted out of office, and the pro-independence Labour Party was voted in during 1945.
 Labour called for almost immediate independence for India, as well as more gradual freedom for Britain's other colonial holdings.

-The Muslim League's leader, Mohammed Ali Jinnah, began a public campaign in favor of a separate Muslim state, while Jawaharlal Nehru of the INC called for a unified India.
+The Muslim League's leader, Muhammed Ali Jinnah, began a public campaign in favor of a separate Muslim state, while Jawaharlal Nehru of the INC called for a unified India.
 (This is not surprising, given the fact that Hindus like Nehru would have formed the vast majority, and would have been in control of any democratic form of government.)